roadsidemultimedia/Docs/tutorials/custom-font.md

 Are you looking at Internet Explorer on an actual Windows machine or are you cheating by using a service like Adobe BrowserLab?
 Many of these screenshot services do not render @font-face for IE. Best to test it on a real machine.

 ### Fonts not loading in IE9 ###
 IE9, like Firefox, requires that fonts be served from the same domain as the website.
-Make sure that is the case.
+Make sure that is the case, you can do this by following the instructions in **Step 1.**